gjbex/Scientific-C-plus-plus/source-code/Boost/Vector/README.md

 ## What is it?
 1. `boost_vector.cpp`: illustration of vectors and vector operations using Boost.
-1. `Makefile`: make file to build the code.
+1. `CMakeLists.txt`: CMake configuration file to build the code.